oracle-livelabs/converged/microservices-with-converged-db/micronaut/micronaut.md

 ## Task 3: Build and run with Java

-1. Build and run the following and notice the `Hello World!` output after startup, indicating a connection has been made to the ATP instance.
+1. Build and run the following and notice the connection object output after startup, indicating a connection has been made to the ATP instance.

     ```
     <copy>